-The Wyandotte is one of our absolute favorite chickens, and for so many reasons!
+The Wyandotte chicken is one of our absolute favorite breeds, and for so many reasons!
 They’re exceptionally cold hardy, dual purpose, and make great mothers.

 While they’re astoundingly gorgeous and have the cutest fluffy butts, they’re also the divas of the chicken world.